-You can also find FAQs and guidance with tips and answers to common problems on the 'G Suite – Google Apps for Work UK' Spark group.
+You can also find FAQs and guidance with tips and answers to common problems on the 'G Suite - Going Google: Middle East’' Spark group.
 If you can't find your answer, we recommend you post it as a question.

 Tab 4 image: